ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/local-options.rst

        SBD_WATCHDOG_TIMEOUT
      - :ref:`duration <duration>`
      -
-     - If the ``stonith-watchdog-timeout`` cluster property is set to a negative or invalid value, use double this value as the default if positive, or use 0 as the default otherwise.
-This value must be greater than the value of ``stonith-watchdog-timeout`` if both are set.
+     - If the ``stonith-watchdog-timeout`` cluster property is set to a positive value, it is checked to be at least as large as ``SBD_WATCHDOG_TIMEOUT``.
+       Otherwise the pacemaker node won't start or is stopped.
+To be on the safe side it is recommended to set ``stonith-watchdog-timeout`` to double the value of ``SBD_WATCHDOG_TIMEOUT`` though.

    * - .. _valgrind_opts: